How I Work

 I bring to the coaching process a unique blend of experiences, skills, and perspectives which I have found make me a terrific match with international development professionals:

 - Coaching skills and experience.
-I’ve been coaching formally for more than four years, and hold an Associate Certified Coach credential through the International Coach Federation.
-A seasoned coach, I have worked with a variety of clients, the majority of whom are international development professionals.
+I’ve been coaching professionally since 2006, and earned an Associate Certified Coach credential through the International Coach Federation in 2008.
+A seasoned coach, I have worked with a variety of clients, a large portion of whom are international development professionals.

 - Familiarity with international development field and organizations.
 Since I consult to international development organizations, I have been exposed to multi-lateral development banks, bilateral donors, international non-profit organizations, and private sector consultancies focused on the international development space.
 In addition to my exposure to theories of international development in graduate school at the Harvard Kennedy School, I am familiar with the various players in international development, and the dynamics of working in these organizations.

 - International and cross-cultural experience.
-Having been based in Asia for the past 7+ years, I have worked in multi-national and multi-cultural environments.
-I have coached clients from a variety of countries (Asia, Europe, Australia, North America).
-In 2010 alone, I designed and facilitated workshops for participants from 25 countries.
+Having been based in Asia for the past 12+ years, I have worked in multi-national and multi-cultural environments.
+I have coached clients of more than 30 nationalities.

 - Expertise in change management, organizational development, facilitation, and personal development.
 The tools and expertise I bring to organization consulting – in change management, organizational development, facilitation, strategic planning – are also relevant to coaching.
 In addition, I am a lifelong learner of personal development approaches.